Slyke/z80-emulator/README.md

     CALLNP: Push onto the stack with a pointer if non-parity If the F register is set, and the parity flag is set, then do nothing (moves PC forward 2).
       If the F register is set, and the parity flag is NOT set, then move SP back 2, temporarily store P1 and P2, write SP into P1 and P2 and jump to the original P1 and P2 values.

+    CALLS: Push onto the stack with a pointer if not sign If the F register is set, and the sign flag is set, then move SP back 2, temporarily store P1 and P2, write SP into P1 and P2 and jump to the original P1 and P2 values.
+      If the F register is set, and the sign flag is NOT set, then do nothing (moves PC forward 2).

     PUSH: Push onto the stack
       Move both IREGs, or P1 and P2 into SP and move SP back 2.